-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company had a working capital deficit of \$877,273 as at September 30, 2023.
-As stated in Note 1, the Company needs to complete a financing in order to complete its strategic objectives and there is no assurance that it will be able to obtain adequate financing in the future.
+We draw attention to Note 1 of the financial statements, which indicates that the Company had a working capital deficit of \$690,221 as at September 30, 2024.
+As stated in Note 1, the Company may need to complete additional financing in order to complete its strategic objectives and there is no assurance that it will be able to obtain adequate financing in the future.
 These events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.